NicholasJohnson2020/SparseLowRankSoftware/README.md

 # SparseLowRankSoftware
-Software supplement for the paper  "Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach"  by Dimitris Bertsimas, Ryan Cory-Wright and Nicholas A. G. Johnson
+Software supplement for the paper  "Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach"  by Dimitris Bertsimas, Ryan Cory-Wright and Nicholas A. G. Johnson for which a preprint is available [here](https://arxiv.org/pdf/2109.12701.pdf).

 ## Introduction